PBRjr/obsidian-eberron-notes/Campaign Notes/Factions/Boromar clan.md

 **Castar's goals:**
 - Expand the operation out of Sharn into other nations
 - Outmaneuver rival gangs through expansion and political power
-- Source funding through control of poor communities via 'protection' and drug dependance
+- Source funding through control of poor communities via 'protection' and drug dependence

 ### Resources and Capabilities